RavenfieldCommunity/docs/en/in-GAME/ravenm.md

 >
 > You can correct the checkbox of each item to enable/disable the mod.
 The search can find mods by name or tag.
 >
-> Click the `Advanced Options` button, create a new collections, then you can quick switch the mod collections you want to used to load in game.
+> Click the `Advanced Options` button, create a new collections by `Save Filitered to Collection`, then you can quick switch the mod collections you want to used to load in game.
 >
 > Click link [`steam://gameproperties/636480/workshop`](steam://gameproperties/636480/workshop) can take you to there, or you can copy this it and create a quick link on your desktop.